CRA Crypto Audit 2026 – What Triggers One and How to Prepare in Canada

 CRA Audit Penalties

-- False statement/omission: 50% of tax avoided (tax evasion)
+- False statement or omission: 50% of tax avoided — this is tax evasion territory

-- Criminal prosecution for willful evasion: fines + imprisonment
+- Criminal prosecution for willful evasion: fines and imprisonment

 Voluntary Disclosure Program (VDP)